 - Weight permits are based on your gross weight over your legal weight.
 (Special Permit - Fees)

-See our Permit Types and Applications for more details about specific permits.
+See our Permit Types and Information for more details about specific permits.